4d/docs/docs/ORDA/entities.md

 - attributes of the **storage** kind can be set or get as simple properties of the entity object,
 - attributes of the **relatedEntity** kind will return an entity,
-- attributes of the **relatedEntities** kind will return an entity selection
+- attributes of the **relatedEntities** kind will return an entity selection,
 - attributes of the **computed** and **alias** kind can return any type of data, depending on how they are configured.

 :::info